cosmos/sdk-tutorials/academy/2-main-concepts/messages.md

 2. Writing the code that handles the message and places the new game in the storage.
 3. Putting hooks and callbacks at the right places in the general message handling.

-Starport can help you create all that plus the `MsgCreateGame` and `MsgCreateGameResponse` objects with this command:
+Ignite CLI can help you create all that plus the `MsgCreateGame` and `MsgCreateGameResponse` objects with this command:

 ```sh
 $ starport scaffold message createGame red black --module checkers --response idValue